 The College has had a dual Macintosh and Windows computer-standard strategy in place since 1998.
 Macintosh and Windows systems are available for student use in the Lovejoy cluster (Lovejoy 400).
 Macs are located in the Olin computer classroom (Olin 323), and Windows computers are located in the library cluster (Miller 16), the Davis Educational Foundation Electronic-Research classroom, the quantitative analysis lab (Diamond 322), and the Geographical Information System (GIS) lab (Diamond 222).
 Specialized computing facilities dedicated to particular departments are located in biology, chemistry, computer science, geology, mathematics, music, physics, and psychology, as well as in the Language Resource Center.
 Advanced systems are available in the Schupf Scientific Computing Lab.

 Colby has a Microsoft Campus Agreement that provides for each student a license to Microsoft Office and a variety of other software, including all upgrades.
-Antivirus software also is licensed by the College for each student to use.

 All classrooms have data/video/audio presentation systems installed.
 Additional equipment (e.g. overhead projectors, portable computer projection systems, camcorders, and sound systems) is available for student and faculty use, as are video conference facilities.
-Satellite downlink and commercial cable TV provides news, entertainment, multilingual, and special-interest programming on the campus cable TV system, which is available in each suite in the residence halls, lounges, and many academic areas.
+Satellite downlink and commercial cable TV provides news, entertainment, multilingual, and special-interest programming on the campus cable TV system, which is available in each suite of rooms in the residence halls, lounges, and many academic areas.
 Premium entertainment channels are available by subscription.